-When a pupil joins any of our academies, we will request child protection records from the previous educational establishment (if none are received).
+When a pupil joins SECAT, we will request child protection records from the previous educational establishment (if none are received).

-9.7 For records of allegations involving a member of staff, please see paragraph 13.7 below.
+9.6 For records of allegations involving a member of staff, please see paragraph 13.7 below.

 10. INTERAGENCY WORKING AND ATTENDANCE AT CHILD PROTECTION CONFERENCES, CORE GROUP MEETINGS OR CHILD IN NEED MEETINGS